top of page

 Tā Mātou Moemoeā | Our Vision

-A world where Indigenous wisdom and self-determination drive resilience, protect people and the environment, and inspire global solidarity in the face of disaster.
+A world where Indigenous wisdom and self-determination protect our people and the environment, drive resilience, and inspire global solidarity in the face of disaster.

 Tā Mātou Whakatakanga | Our Mission